-Comments from the DoD Deputy CFO addressed the specifics of the recommendation.
+Comments from the USACE Director of Resource Management addressed the specifics of the recommendation.
 Therefore, the recommendation is resolved but will remain open.
-We will coordinate with the Deputy CFO to identify any additional information required to research the errors in detail.
-We will close the recommendation once we verify that the update to the Procurement Data Improvement Plan is complete.
+We will close the recommendation once we verify that the update to the USACE DATA Act Data Quality Plan is complete.